james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 6. Setting Up Your PyRar Config

-Now run `cd /opt/config` and edit the config files to suit you needs
+Now run `cd /opt/config` and edit the config files to suit your needs

 ### logins.json